top of page

 Citizen Kane, released in 1941, is possibly the most monumental movie of all time.
 Many critics and film lovers declare it as the best film ever made with actor/director Orson Welles often praised as ahead of his time.

-All of the prestige surrounding the movie made watching this an interesting experience to say the least.
+All of the prestige surrounding the movie made watching this an interesting experience.
 I have now seen the film twice and my opinion has changed slightly over time.
 Citizen Kane is a technically well made movie with revolutionary cinematography, brilliant acting and a masterful script.
-It is also, however, a laborious watch for many people, me included.
+It is also, however, a slightly laborious watch.

 The first time I watched the film, I came away thinking that it was extremely dull.
 I did not care for the characters, engage with the story or feel any strong emotions throughout the run time.
-A rewatch has not drastically altered my opinion; I still maintain that the story is not gripping in the same way as a Hitchcock or have compelling characters like 1960's The Apartment.
-However, what I have come to appreciate is the exploration of the story's central character, Charles Foster Kane.
+A rewatch has not drastically altered my opinion; I still feel that the story is not gripping in the same way as other classic movies I have seen.
+However, what I have come to appreciate is the evolution of the story's central character, Charles Foster Kane.

-It is interesting to note the increase in engagement I had upon a second watch.
+It is interesting that I found myself to be more engaged on a second watch.
 Though I cannot claim to 'get' the big picture of Citizen Kane, the pieces of the puzzle are beginning to come together.
 Given my slight change of heart in just a couple of years, perhaps Citizen Kane is a movie that I will massively appreciate a few years down the line.

 Thank you for reading this article on Citizen Kane.
 If you're interested in hearing more about Citizen Kane (from someone more insightful) find a few links here: